Stape

 import cookie restore tag

-2. Create a cookie reStore tag.
-Add Firebase path and Firebase Project ID.
-Make sure that you've connected Google Service account to your stape.io containers.
+To set up a tag using Firebase, add Firebase path and Firebase Project ID.
+Make sure that you've connected Google Service account to your Stape.io containers.

 Add cookies that should be stored in Firebase.
-I will use first party _ga cookie as a unique user indetifier.
-To have the same user identifier on the destination domain, I've set up cross-domain UA tracking
+We will use first party _ga cookie as a unique user identifier.
+To have the same user identifier on the destination domain, we've set up cross-domain GA4 tracking

 3. When a user visits wp-demo.stape.io, they can click a button and land on another domain, stape.dev.
-Every time a user clicks on the outbound link, the _ga linker parameter will be added to the destination URL.
+Every time a user clicks on the outbound link, the _gl linker parameter will be added to the destination URL.
+This parameter contains the encoded values of _ga cookie (Client ID), _ga_<Measurement ID> cookie (Session information), among other information.

-4. In the sGTM container of the destination site (stape.dev), I’ve set up a cookie reStore tag that extracts and sets fbc, fbp, and channel flow cookies from Firestore based on the client_id parameter that uses _ga parameter extracted from the URL.
+4. In the sGTM container of the destination site (stape.dev), I’ve set up a cookie reStore tag that extracts and sets _fbc, _fbp, and channel_flow cookies from Firestore based on the user_id parameter that uses _ga value extracted from the cookie.

 6. Do not forget to publish updates for both containers once you’ve done with the setup.